 |1/4 tsp||dried oregano leaves|

 |8 ounces||tilapia filets|

-Place the grapeseed oil in a medium sauce pan over medium heat.
+Place the olive oil in a medium sauce pan over medium heat.
 Add the yellow onion and cook for about 5 minutes stirring frequently.

 Add the potatoes, parsnips and carrots and stir.
 Cook for about 10 minutes.
 Stir often so as to not let the vegetables brown.
 Add the water and reduce the heat to medium-low.

 Add the salt, pepper, thyme, oregano and bay.
 Simmer for about 20 - 30 minutes until the vegetables begin to soften.
 Stir the soup frequently.
 When the vegetables have cooked to the point that they are soft but not mushy add the fish.
 Add the 1/8 tsp salt.

 Cook for about 5 minutes until the fish begins to flake.
 Serve.

 Serving size: about 2 cups

 |% Daily Value|

 |Total Carbohydrates 8g||3%|